 Using the fridge to keep your starter is a great way to save waste and time when you don’t bake daily.
 It’s the perfect environment for home bakers to store their sourdough starter!
 But is a starter ok to use straight away?
 Let’s see if we can use a sourdough starter straight from the fridge.

-Yes you can use your starter straight from the fridge providing it’s active.
+You can use your starter straight from the fridge, providing it’s active.
 An old starter or one that’s not been fed for a while will need refreshing before using.
 Not because it’s cold, but to re-activate the yeast and lactic acid bacteria inside.

 Can you use my starter straight from the fridge?